answersLogoWhite

 Kepler's Laws of Planetary Motion:1] Each planet moves in an elliptical orbit with the sun at one focus2] The line form the sun to any planet sweeps out equal areas of space in equal time intervals3] The squares of the times of revolution (days, months or years) of the planets are proportional to the cubes of their average distances from the sun.

-Kepler's laws are three principles that describe the motion of planets around the Sun.
-They state that planets move in elliptical orbits with the Sun at one focus, that a line segment joining a planet and the Sun sweeps out equal areas in equal intervals of time, and that the square of a planet's orbital period is proportional to the cube of its average distance from the Sun.
+Kepler's laws of planetary motion describe the motion of planets around the sun.
+They state that planets move in elliptical orbits with the sun at one of the foci (First law), that a line between a planet and the sun sweeps out equal areas in equal times (Second law), and that the square of a planet's orbital period is proportional to the cube of its average distance from the sun (Third law).